Starship Flight 11: Here’s how to watch the live-streams and get live updates

 We are going to provide the official webcast on the live updates page, which is going to be available around 1 hour before the launch.

-To enhance the user experience, third-party YouTube live-streams by NasaSpaceFlight.com and Everyday Astronaut are also going to be available.
-Live text updates will also be available on our dedicated Flight 11 page, as we provided for Flight 10 and previous Starship launches.
+To enhance the user experience, third-party YouTube live-streams by NasaSpaceFlight.com and Everyday Astronaut are now available.
+Live text updates are also now available on our dedicated Flight 11 updates page.

 – Advertisement –